kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 #### Revisit if we want to modify the podPhase

-The current proposal modifies the `podPahse`.
+The current proposal modifies the `podPhase`.
 The reasoning is this (c&p from the proposal):

 > PodPhase will be modified to not include Sidecars in its calculations, this is so that if a sidecar exits in failure it does not mark the pod as `Failed`.
 It also avoids the scenario in which a Pod has RestartPolicy `OnFailure`, if the containers all successfully complete, when the sidecar gets sent the shut down signal if it exits with a non-zero code the Pod phase would be calculated as `Running` despite all containers having exited permanently.

-As noted by @zhan849 in [this review comment][pod-phase-review-comment], those changes to the pod phase is a behavioral change regarding [current documentation about the pod phase][pod-phase-doc].
+As noted by @zhan849 in [this review comment][pod-phase-review-comment], those changes to the pod phase is a behavioural change regarding [current documentation about the pod phase][pod-phase-doc].

 [pod-phase-review-comment]: https://github.com/kubernetes/kubernetes/pull/80744/files?file-filters%5B%5D=.go#r379928630
 [pod-phase-doc]: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase